Fall Protection Strategies For North Star Metals Roofs

 North Star Metals' standing seam profiles rely on a "floating" design to manage thermal expansion and contraction.
 Traditional anchors that screw through the panel into the roof deck "pin" the metal in place, effectively fighting against the panel's natural movement.
 This installation mistake commonly leads to unsightly oil-canning and hidden leaks.
 Furthermore, using penetrating anchors on a new North Star Metals installation will likely void the weathertightness warranty.

-The SSRA1 Seam Anchor is the foundation of our safety system for North Star Metals' steel panels.
+- SSRA1 Seam Anchor: The foundation of our safety system for North Star Metals' steel panels.
 Weighing just 4.5 lbs, it is the lightest 5,000-lb certified anchor on the market, using 12 non-penetrating stainless steel set screws to grip the seam securely.
-The SSRA1 Anchors fit about 95% of today's standing seam profiles.

-- SSRA2 Adjustable Roof Jack Adapters: These allow crews to stage materials or create level walkboards on North Star roofs with pitches from 6:12 to 12:12.
+- SSRA2 Adjustable Roof Jack Adapters: These allow crews to stage materials or create level walkboards.
 By mounting the SSRA2 directly to the SSRA1 anchors, you make a stable workspace without damaging the panels.

-- SSRA3 Anchor Plates: These high-strength aluminum plates are essential for lifeline systems.
-They provide the necessary tie-off points for our 100-foot SSRA HLL kits, ensuring the load is distributed correctly across the North Star seams.
+- SSRA3 Anchor Plates: High-strength aluminum plates that are essential for lifeline systems.
+They provide the necessary tie-off points for our horizontal lifelines, ensuring the load is distributed correctly across the North Star seams.

 The NS-18 panel is a high-performance structural standing seam system engineered for maximum durability.
 This 18-inch wide panel features a robust 2-3/8-inch tall seam, providing exceptional structural support.
 Manufactured from 24-gauge steel, the NS-18 utilizes the En-Dura Star coating system (Kynar 500®/Hylar 5000®) to ensure long-term color retention and resistance to acid rain, salt spray, and UV degradation.
 Workers will use mechanical seamers to seal each seam for maximum durability and waterproofing of the roof system.
 See the Roof Anchor Compatibility Chart for North Star Metals NS-18 Standing Seam Panels.

-- Seam-Mounted SSRA1 Anchors: The 2-3/8-inch seam height provides ample vertical surface for the SSRA1 Seam Anchor.
-The anchor's 12 stainless steel set screws achieve a balanced grip on the 24-gauge steel without puncturing the Kynar finish or the weathertight seal.
+- The 2-3/8-inch seam height provides ample vertical surface for the SSRA1 Seam Anchor.
+The anchor's 12 stainless steel set screws achieve a balanced grip on the 24-gauge steel without puncturing the finish.

-- Staging & Mobility (SSRA2 & SSRA3): For NS-18 projects requiring material staging, use SSRA2 Roof Jacks to provide a level work platform.
-For larger crews, the SSRA3 Anchor Plates enable rapid Horizontal Lifeline (HLL) setup across seams.
+- For NS-18 projects requiring material staging, use SSRA2 Roof Jacks to provide a level work platform for walkboards.

-- Steep Slope Peak Access (The Ridge Pro): On NS-18 roofs with a pitch between 6:12 and 12:12, the Ridge Pro allows the worker to secure a 100% tie-off at the ridge as an alternative to seam-mounted solutions.
+- Ridge Pro Recommendation: On NS-18 roofs with a pitch between 6:12 and 12:12, the Ridge Pro allows the worker to secure a 100% tie-off at the ridge as an alternative to seam-mounted solutions.

 The Snap Star Panel features a 1.5-inch snaplock seam and 24-gauge steel construction.
 This system utilizes the Dura-Star color system to provide a resilient barrier against environmental pollutants for up to 40 years.
 The Snap Star panel is 16 inches wide.
 See the Roof Anchor Compatibility Chart for North Star Metals Snap Star Standing Seam Panels.

-Non-Penetrating Seam Anchors (SSRA1): The SSRA1 Seam Anchor is compatible with the 1.5-inch Snap Star seam.
-Its 12 set screws provide the necessary grip for a 5,000-lb certified tie-off without distorting the snaplock mechanism.
-Compression-style panels can crush the seams with high-torque bolts; that's why set screws are the best option to protect the seams.
+- The SSRA1 Seam Anchor is compatible with the 1.5-inch Snap Star seam.
+Its 12 set screws provide the necessary grip for a 5,000-lb certified tie-off without distorting the snaplock mechanism or crushing seams.

-The Ridge Pro for Steep Slopes: For Snap Star installations on pitches between 6:12 and 12:12, we highly recommend the Ridge Pro Steep Assist as an alternative to seam-mounted anchors.
+- Ridge Pro Recommendation: For Snap Star installations on steeper pitches between 6:12 and 12:12, we highly recommend the Ridge Pro Steep Assist to ensure 100% tie-off compliance without seam attachment.

 Loc Star Nailstrip Panels (Ridge Pro Recommended)